GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 ---
-title: Managing GCP projects with Terraform
+title: Managing Google Cloud projects with Terraform
 description: Learn how to manage projects within an organization and project resources with Terraform.
 author: danisla
 tags: Terraform